jonlpersson/ed-latimore/site/_posts/2019-10-16-why-am-i-so-unhappy-and-miserable.md

 I wasted a lot of years of my life being unhappy because I was making the wrong meaning of my life.
 I can’t tell you what your personal meaning is, but if you’re unhappy, there’s a good chance that you aren’t living true to it.

 Life is too short for unhappiness.
-There's a countdown timer on your life — **do you realize that?** You can't waste time on bullshit that doesn't make you happy.
+There’s a countdown timer on your life — **do you realize that?** You can’t waste time on bullshit that doesn’t make you happy.

-Even people who believe in heaven don't want to die to get there.
+Even people who believe in heaven don’t want to die to get there.

 <u><strong><em>How this makes you unhappy:</em></strong></u> Pettiness, argumentative, and justifying your life to others.

 <u><em><strong>How to become happier:</strong></em></u> Selfishness gets a bad rap, but at some point, you have to start valuing your time.
-Unless something dramatic happens in science, you don't have a lot of time on this planet.
+Unless something dramatic happens in science, you don’t have a lot of time on this planet.

 As the old saying goes, stop counting the days and start making the days count.
 When you’re busy doing whatever it is that adds meaning and purpose to your life, it’s impossible to be unhappy.

-## 5) You're so miserable because you have low self-esteem
+## 5) You’re so miserable because you have low self-esteem

 Realizing that life is meaningless made me want to create value.